 In March 1991, the Housing Development Fund began operating HUD's HOME Investment Partnership Program (the "HOME Program").
-The Housing Development Fund receives approximately \$8 million of HOME Program funds per year in addition to approximately \$2 million in repayment funds to be used for the development and financing of housing for persons at or below 80% of the State's median income.
+The Housing Development Fund has received approximately \$8 million of HOME Program funds per year in addition to approximately \$2 million in repayment funds to be used for the development and financing of housing for persons at or below 80% of the State's median income.
+It is anticipated the Fund will receive approximately \$4 million in HOME funds for the federal fiscal year 2012 allocation.
 A minimum of fifteen percent of HOME Program funds are spent for projects developed by approved Community Housing Development Organizations and ten percent is used to offset the administrative costs incurred by the Housing Development Fund.
-The Housing Development Fund spends most of the remaining funds for the purchase of single family mortgage loans made to low-income families originated by non-profit organizations.
 This program is restricted by federal regulations.